nolan-ayer/streamline-motors-concept/README.md

 ~~progress development of json database~~ placeholder database will be replaced with dynamic data from carfaxAPI

-enforce border radius for all UI elements
+~~enforce border radius for all UI elements~~

+fix dynamically rendered options for form (causes bug with rendering of inventory list)

 hamburger menu for mobile nav